 When a family owns more than one company–whether in the same industries or not–and wants to accelerate growth and possibly diversification of its operations, a portfolio board is not only useful but essential.
 A sound portfolio board, well composed in terms of qualified members, and with a clear mandate and sufficient degrees of freedom, will anticipate and lead the family into its next growth stage.
 It will help to make the bold and sometimes difficult decisions needed for long-term shareholder value creation.

 In today’s disruptive environment, family business owners need to better understand their performance with greater analytics support.
 They need to constantly look at their risks and their next opportunities for profitable growth.
 The high-level strategic view and planning that a portfolio board provides not only enriches the dialogue among owners and with executive leadership teams, it also supports stronger family alignment.

-Dr. Pascale Michaud is an advisor to family enterprises throughout the world on strategies and governance models for their successful continuity.
-She advises multigenerational family enterprises on setting up portfolio boards, issues of corporate growth, business strategy and governance, innovation management, digital preparedness, leadership transitions, next generation development, family governance, and family and corporate philanthropy.
+Pascale Michaud is an advisor to family enterprises throughout the world on strategies and governance models for their successful continuity.
+She advises multigenerational family enterprises on issues of corporate growth, business strategy and governance, innovation management, digital preparedness, leadership transitions, next-generation development, family governance, and family and corporate philanthropy.